by Avery Beadle | Aug 6, 2024 | How-To, Hyacinths, Learn, Planting, Planting & Care, Southern States, Specialty, Tulips

 by Maggie Badore | Mar 3, 2023 | About Bulbs, Daffodils, Learn, Our Bulb Growers

-If you search for “King Alfred Daffodils” online, you’ll quickly be scrolling through dozens of retailers offering big, bright yellow flowers named after King Alfred the Great, a 9th century Anglo-Saxon ruler.
-However, many flower enthusiasts might be surprised...
+If you search for “King Alfred Daffodils” online, you’ll quickly see dozens of retailers offering big, bright yellow flowers.
+They all claim to be named after King Alfred the Great, a 9th century Anglo-Saxon ruler.
+However, many flower enthusiasts might be...

 by Avery Beadle | Aug 31, 2022 | Learn